HeidiBT1/heidithiemann.github.io/_pages/public-engagement.md

 author_profile: true
 ---

-Here's a short summary of what I've been working on during my PhD.
+Here's a short summary of the outreach and public engagement I've been involved in over the years.
 Please get in touch if you'd like to know more.

 Space School UK
 ======